 The “Moderate and Filter” Panel

 Juicer’s moderation features are easily accessible from the main dashboard of any feed.
+You can also set filters for individual sources, which is covered further down below.
 Remember that in Juicer’s terminology, feed = the embeddable social wall, and source = a single source of content that appears within the feed, such as a Facebook page, Twitter account, Instagram hashtag, etc.